OlgaJ1989/text_adventure/README.md

 * [Git](https://git-scm.com/) was used to track changes made to the project and to commit and push code to the repository.
 * Python module [time](https://docs.python.org/3/library/time.html) has been used to allow for a delay between lines of text displaying.
 * Python module [sys](https://docs.python.org/3/library/sys.html) has been used to print a string of text character by character instead of all at one.
-* [Xbox Game Bar](https://www.microsoft.com/en-us/p/xbox-game-bar/9nzkpstsnw4p?activetab=pivot:overviewtab) was used to records the screen and [ezgif.com](https://ezgif.com/video-to-gif) was used to convert a part of it to a gif for the Readme.md intro.
+* [Xbox Game Bar](https://www.microsoft.com/en-us/p/xbox-game-bar/9nzkpstsnw4p?activetab=pivot:overviewtab) was used to records the screen and [ezgif.com](https://ezgif.com/video-to-gif) was used to convert a part of it to a gif for the Readme file intro.

 ## Testing